 What If People Laugh at Me?

-We don't all have supportive family and friend groups.
-Honestly, my family hasn't always been overly supportive of my writing.
-(Most didn't have the nerve to actively laugh at me.
-I'm short, but I'm fierce.)
-So, I can understand a worry that you're simply giving them fuel to say snotty things.
+We don’t all have supportive family and friend groups.
+Honestly, my family hasn’t always been overly supportive of my writing (though most didn’t have the nerve to actively laugh at me.
+I’m short, but I’m fierce) so I can understand a worry that you’re simply giving them fuel to say snotty things.
 Even supportive families can have false illusions about how quickly success normally comes and support sometimes fades a bit in the process.
 The truth is that any risks we take in life come with the possibility of failure and unpleasant remarks.
-But all of us have taken risks at some time or another.
-It's hard to live a life without risk.
+But all of us have taken risks at some time or others.
+It’s hard to live a life without risk.
 But if your goal is truly to only do things that comes without risk or ridicule, writing might not be your best option.
 Even if you become a bestselling novelist, and your family is thrilled by the money coming in, some people out there will say mean things about you.
-So, now is a good time to decide that you write because you're a writer and everyone else will either get on board or not, but you'll still be a writer.
-Once I made that choice and refused to be moved from it, that's when I began to succeed more steadily.
-And the surprising end result?
-Some of the folks who most often criticized my writing choice got on board enthusiastically.
+So, now is a good time to decide that you write because you’re a writer and everyone else will either get on board or not, but you’ll still be a writer.
+Once I made that choice and refused to be moved from it, that’s when I began to succeed more steadily.
+And the surprising end result, some of the folks who most often criticized my writing choice got on board enthusiastically.
 They don’t read my stuff, but they like telling people that I’m a writer.

 What If The Game is Rigged?